Dead-Orbit/DEAD-ORBIT/gistfile1.md

 1. Paste your *Webhook URL* to **URL** field
 1. Select `POST` method
 1. Select `application/json` content type
 1. And now the hardest part™.
 You need to create your JSON body.
 Follow the structure, use it as an example and don't forget about common sense.
-Press `+ Ingredient` button and put them into appropriate fields.
-If something says `URL` put it in "url", if something says `Image`, try to put that into `"image": {"url":""}`.
-You need to put all objects into curly braces `{ }`.
-There is no universal solution
+Press `+ Ingredient` button and put the *Ingredients* into appropriate fields.
+If something says `URL` put it in `"url":"{{URL}}"`, if something says `ImageURL`, try to put that into `"image": {"url":"{{ImageURL}}"}`.
+There's no universal solution
 1. Click `Create Action` and then `Finish`
 1. Done!